kkeane/chef-frontaccounting/README.md

 Set any attributes you need as non-default.
 Specify the database password using the node.run_state[:frontaccounting_dbpw] mechanism:

-If all companies use the same password, use this:

 <code>node.run_state[:frontaccounting_dbpw] = 'password'</code>

-If the companies need different database passwords, pass an array.
-The index for each password must match the index for the corresponding company information in the node['frontaccounting']['company'] attribute array.

-<code>node.run_state[:frontaccounting_dbpw] = [ 'password1', 'password2' ]</code>

 Include `frontaccounting` in your node's `run_list`: